 How Will Augmented Reality Change the Future?

-If you keep track of tech trends, then you’ve probably been hearing about augmented reality for some time.
+If you keep track of the biggest tech trends, then you’ve probably been hearing about augmented reality for some time.
 However, right now the future for augmented reality is looking more exciting than ever.
 By 2025, the value of AR in the market is expected to reach $25 billion.

 As AR technology becomes more portable, and more businesses start to integrate AR into their operations, we could be entering a whole new world of augmented reality.
 This could be seen through augmented real estate viewings, retail experiences, engineering applications, and way more.